 My neighbor used to have a pile of wood stacked on the edge of his lot.
 It was occupied by a big old woodchuck who would periodically come out just to torment my dogs.
 I was so happy when the woodpile disappeared, because then so did the woodchuck.
 Until now.
 After all these years, I have daily sightings of a woodchuck.
 He looks much too comfortable in my backyard!
 I’m starting to think I need to get a dog again!

 No need to cook for this salad Sometimes the mood for shrimp hits, but not the mood for making it.
 This recipe from skinnytaste.com satisfies both those needs by using pre-cooked shrimp to throw together a wonderful and healthy Lime Shrimp and Avocado Salad.
 The tastes of this salad remind me of ceviche, which is essentially raw fish cured in citrus juices.
 Ceviche is delicious, but sometimes the mental image of raw fish might spoil it for some.
 In this salad, the shrimp is already cooked, which makes it a perfect compromise.
-It takes very little time to assemble, and in the case of a rare leftover
+It takes very little time to assemble.
+And

 Perfect for National Ice Cream Day I wanted to bring to your attention an important holiday coming up.
 One that is screaming for this Frozen Tropical Lime Pie.
 I’m hoping the day is marked on everyone’s calendar.
 Every year on the third Sunday in July our nation should set aside time to observe National Ice Cream Day.
 This year it’s July 21st.
 Should be a national holiday, right?
 Clearly, an ice cream pie is in order.
 How to make Frozen Tropical Lime Pie This recipe is adapted from Pillsbury.com and features both lime sherbet and vanilla ice cream.
 The crust